Byron1z/network-file-shares-and-permissions-B1z/README.md

   If the user has the necessary permissions, access is granted; otherwise, it is denied.

-This process ensures that only authorized users can access or modify files, maintaining security and data integrity
+This process ensures that only authorized users can access or modify files, maintaining security and data integrity.
 </p>
 <br />
 <h2>When might we use File Share</h2>